Continuing Education Activity

 Treatment / Management

-There is no specific treatment for SARS, and supportive care is emphasized.
+There is no specific treatment for the severe acute respiratory syndrome (SARS), and supportive care is emphasized.
 To date, no antiviral agents have been found to be beneficial, nor were glucocorticoids shown to have a beneficial effect.
 There are potential agents for use against SARS.
 Lopinavir-ritonavir has shown some activity though in vitro only thus far.
 Additionally, the experimental agent for Ebola, remdesivir, has shown activity against both SARS and MERS coronaviruses.
 Multiple vaccines have been attempted against SARS-CoV and other coronaviruses, often targeting the spike glycoprotein, with none being recommended at this time.
 Patients should not be admitted solely for infection control reasons unless home infection control measures are impossible.

 Once suspected of SARS, the patient needs to be quickly identified and placed in isolation with appropriate infection control measures in place to avoid transmission.
 Triage using a set of clinical criteria and epidemiologic criteria should be in place to allow the rapid identification of suspected patients.
 Infection control precautions include contact precautions (gloves, gowns, and eye protection), droplet precautions (additionally a private room and limit movements), as well as airborne precautions (N-95 respirators and negative pressure isolation room).
 If N95 respirators are not available, then a surgical mask should be worn.
 Consistently wearing a surgical mask or N95 respirator was shown to be protective for nurses working in two Toronto critical care units.
 Consistent use of eye protection, gloves, and gowns was associated with the reduced transmission of infection.
 Precautions are especially important during high-risk patient care procedures such as endotracheal intubation, mechanical ventilation, nebulizer therapy, and suctioning.